Skip to content

 2. Verify in Hub — Ensure key exists and is active

-3. Check headers - Use api-key header name
+3. Check the header — Use X-API-Key as the header name

 4. Test with cURL — Isolate the issue